 - The morning will begin with a short demonstration of macro gear and techniques for success.

 - Amy will work hands-on to assist in photographing plants and flowers throughout the Arboretum.

-- During our lunch break, Amy will review images on your camera and offer feedback
+- During our lunch break, Amy will review images on your camera (at a distance) and offer feedback

 - After lunch, the group will either return to the grounds of the Arboretum or travel to another Flagstaff location, depending on flower blossoms.